mpi-sws-rse/ltltalk-frontend/documentation/useCases/experiment1.md

  4.
  - Get one red triangle
  - Collect all red items
- - Put all blue items to room3
+ - Put all blue items in room3

 5.